billhong6981/holberton-system_engineering-devops/README.md

-# holberton-system_engineering-devops
-firs project: where am I, use command pwd to list current working directory.
+use command pwd to lis current working directory. correction : to add a new line to end of the file. make a executable file with chmod u+x "filename" run the script file with prefix ./"filename".